 The risks surrounding the euro area growth outlook can still be assessed as broadly balanced.
-At the same time, risks relating to protectionism, vulnerabilities in emerging markets and financial market volatility remain prominent.
+At the same time, risks relating to rising protectionism, vulnerabilities in emerging markets and financial market volatility have gained more prominence recently.

-Euro area annual HICP inflation increased to 2.1% in September 2018, from 2.0% in August, reflecting mainly higher energy and food price inflation.
-On the basis of current futures prices for oil, annual rates of headline inflation are likely to hover around the current level over the coming months.
+According to Eurostat's flash estimate, euro area annual HICP inflation was 2.0% in August 2018, down from 2.1% in July.
+On the basis of current futures prices for oil, annual rates of headline inflation are likely to hover around the current level for the remainder of the year.
 While measures of underlying inflation remain generally muted, they have been increasing from earlier lows.
-Domestic cost pressures are strengthening and broadening amid high levels of capacity utilisation and tightening labour markets.
-Looking ahead, underlying inflation is expected to pick up towards the end of the year and to increase further over the medium term, supported by our monetary policy measures, the ongoing economic expansion and rising wage growth.
+Domestic cost pressures are strengthening and broadening amid high levels of capacity utilisation and tightening labour markets, which is pushing up wage growth.
+Uncertainty around the inflation outlook is receding.
+Looking ahead, underlying inflation is expected to pick up towards the end of the year and thereafter to increase gradually over the medium term, supported by our monetary policy measures, the continuing economic expansion and rising wage growth.